 But before we get into compliance, let’s consider briefly what we call the 5 I’s of Big Uncertainty.
 Uncertainty is “big” because information is “big,” and getting bigger every day.

 But so many resources are dedicated to refining fractions of a percentage of known metrics.
-While “big data” gets all the attention, addressing “big uncertainty” is a far better indicator of an organization’s ability to innovate sustainably.
+While “big data” gets all the attention, addressing “big uncertainty” is a far better indicator of an organisation’s ability to innovate sustainably.

-Managing this uncertainty is at the heart of governance, risk and compliance, and can be broken into these 5 I’s of Big Uncertainty:
+Managing this uncertainty is at the heart of governance, risk, and compliance, and can be broken into these 5 I’s of Big Uncertainty: